vlucas/vstore/README.md

 Featherweight key-based central store of state with zero dependencies.

-Spiritual successor to [toystore](https://github.com/vlucas/toystore). *valstore* is lighter weight, has no dependencies, and has a smaller, leaner API.
+*Valstore* is light weight, has no dependencies, and has a small, lean API with everything you need.

 Val = Value